Certified Copies of Documents

 - School Principal.

-They must be licensed or registered under law in your country to practice their occupation.
+They must be licensed or registered under law in your country to practice their occupation and must include these details when certifying the documents.